 Are you looking for other simulation games like Animal Crossing?
 Here are some suggestions that you may also enjoy.

-5 Games Like Animal Crossing
+10 Games Similar to Animal Crossing

 - Harvest Moon: A New Beginning